I Will Put Enmity Between Thee and the Woman

 By her act of faith working through love, Mary untied the tight knot of Eve’s grave transgression.
 Mary’s soul “magnified the Lord”, whereas Eve’s soul was affected by her own vanity and curiosity which rendered her vulnerable to the serpent’s deception and temptation.
 She knew that God had forbidden her and Adam to partake of the forbidden fruit.
 But, nonetheless, she decided to experience and judge for herself what was good and evil for them, despite God’s will for what was best for the couple.
 Adam and Eve raised their own will above God’s will by acting upon the serpent’s devious suggestion, making themselves out to be like God, but apart from God and before Him.

-Fortunately, for both herself and all humanity, Mary chose “life and prosperity” rather than “death and adversity” after hearing the words of the angel Gabriel.
+Fortunately, for both her and all humanity, Mary chose “life and prosperity” rather than “death and adversity” after hearing the words of the angel Gabriel.
 She heard and observed the word of God as a true servant of Israel in the spirit because it was “very near to her and in her heart.”
-In the spirit of Daughter Zion, Yahweh’s loving and faithful spouse, our Blessed Lady humbly refused to bow down to an idol which the ancient serpent may have presented to her in his jealous hostility with the woman. (cf. Deut 30:11-12).
-Thus, because of her fidelity to God and desire to please Him in her covenant with Him, by her salutary consent to be the mother of our Lord and Savior, Mary helped destroy the ravages of sin that the Serpent had managed to work in the beginning.
+In the spirit of Daughter Zion, Yahweh’s loving and faithful spouse, our Blessed Lady humbly refused to bow down to an idol that the ancient serpent may have presented to her in his jealous hostility with the woman (cf. Deut 30:11-12).
+Thus, because of her fidelity to God and desire to please Him in her covenant with Him, by her salutary consent to be the mother of our Lord and Saviour, Mary helped destroy the ravages of sin that the serpent had managed to work in the beginning.
 Because she welcomed the will of God with outstretched arms in faith and love, our Redeemer chose to come into the world (Rev. 3:20).
-Peter Chrysologus assures us “without Mary neither death could be done away with, nor life restored” (Sermon 64).
+Peter Chrysologus assures us that “without Mary, neither death could be done away with, nor life restored” (Sermon 64).

 “You shall be holy to me; for I the Lord am holy,